Lifestyle

 The Stress of Trying to Be Healthy Is Making You Sick

 Here’s the paradox: the pressure to do everything right creates exactly the kind of stress that accelerates cellular aging.
 Your body can’t tell the difference between work stress and the stress of sticking to the perfect nutrition plan.
+This is one of the clearest connections between stress and the actual biological mechanisms of aging.

 Epel and Blackburn showed in 2004 that chronically elevated perceived stress shortens telomeres by the equivalent of ten years of aging.
 Telomeres are the protective caps on your chromosomes: the shorter they get, the faster your cells age.
 At the same time, chronic stress suppresses telomerase, the enzyme that repairs telomeres.